top of page

 Is it physically demanding?

 Not at all.
-This is light fishing at a comfortable pace, with plenty of time to sit, observe and learn.
+This is light fishing at a comfortable pace, with plenty of time to sit, observe, and learn.
+The experience is adapted to your comfort level throughout the trip.

 What if we don’t catch much?

-Fjord fishing isn’t about guaranteed catches.
-The value lies in the experience: learning, scenery, and time on the water.
-That said, sheltered fjords often hold fish, and it’s common to get bites during a well-planned trip.
+Fjord fishing is not about guaranteed catches.
+The value lies in the overall experience - not just the catch - including learning, scenery, and time on the water.
+That said, sheltered fjords often hold fish, and it is common to get bites during a well-planned trip.

-If you’re curious about which species are commonly caught and how this changes through the year, you can read our detailed guide on what you can catch fjord fishing in Norway.
+If you're curious about which species are commonly caught and how this changes throughout the year, you can read our guide on what you can catch fjord fishing in Norway.

 Why fjord fishing surprises so many visitors